 egg formation in birds,The process of egg formation is controlled by hormones.
 The egg is formed partly in the ovary and partly in the oviduct. egg formation

 The egg is formed in the reproductive tract of a female chicken, called a hen.
 The reproductive tract is divided into two major parts: the ovary and the oviduct.
-The ovary is where the yolk is added.
+The ovary is where the yolk is added during the process of egg formation.
 When the yolk reaches the right size, it is released from the ovary by a process called ovulation.
 The released yolk is then picked up by the infundibulum.
 It is here that fertilization must take place.The yolk then passes to the magnum, where the albumen is added.
 It then goes on to the isthmus for the addition of the shell membranes and the egg if formed

 egg formation in the Ovary:

 The yolk is secreted by the ovary and enclosed in a follicle.
 The yolk increases in size by accumulating yolk materials carried from different parts of the body by blood stream.
 The germinal disc is attached to the top of the yolk.
 The follicle burst to release the yolk.

 what is Infundibulum in the process of egg formation:

 The yolk released by the ovary is taken up by the infundibulum, the internal terminal part of the oviduct.
 Fertilization of the egg occurs in this part of the oviduct, before the other components are added.
 However, complete formation of the egg is independent of whether the egg is fertilized or not.
 The egg spends 15minutes in the infudibulum before it moves to the magnum.

 In the magnum, the egg stays for three hours and part of the albumen is secreted on the yolk.
 Chalaza is also formed in this region.
 The egg now moves to the isthmus.